ncstate-eci519/week-1-bio-sara-moss/readme.md

 My husband _lovingly_ says I have a "hobby of making hobbies."
 This is definitely true in that I like to learn a lot of different things.
 Here are my current favorites:
 * **Sewing** - After years of failing to figure out how to thread the bobbin on my sewing machine, I made it a goal during the pandemic to figure it out.
 I made a dress that was _mostly_ wearable.
 * **Furniture Restoration** - I love finding worn out pieces of furtniture at thrift stores or next to dumpsters and giving them new life.
 * **Chess** - Like so many others during the pandemic, I watched _The Queen's Gambit_ on Netflix and decided to learn to play chess.
-My husband had long been trying to me but I finally put in the effort and occassionally beat him!
+My husband had long been trying to teach me but I finally put in the effort and occassionally beat him!